 2. Follow the on-screen instructions to claim CME credit for the sessions you attended.

 3. You may print your certificate from your home or office, or save it as a PDF for your records.

 If you have any questions or need help claiming credit, please contact the MDS International Secretariat at firstname.lastname@example.org

 All CME Sessions:

 Please see the MDS International Congress App for all CME Session evaluations.
 Evaluations are considered part of the course.
-All evaluations need to be completed by June 16, 2017.
-Evaluations can be done in the MDS Congress App and online.
+Deadline extended!
+All evaluations need to be completed by Monday, June 19 2017.
+Evaluations can be completed in the MDS Congress App or online.